DebAuthor.com - Reflections

 As I read the first of the books, I had a picture keep popping into my mind, like a daydream.
 That may sound odd to you, but it's scriptural for God to sometimes give a person a picture, and as someone once said, a picture is worth a thousand words.

 I thought it was sort of odd that this particular picture came to my mind.
 It was something I learned back in the seventies, from a search and rescue class.
 I thought my mind was wandering, so I dismissed it.
-It came to me a number of times as I read or thought about the Azusa Revival miracles, and then this year when I got the books out again, it kept coming to me again -- and again I dismissed it.
+It came to me a number of times as I read or thought about the Azusa Revival miracles, and then again in 2018 when I got the books out again, it kept coming to me again -- and again I dismissed it.

 One of the troubling things I read was how the fellow who wrote the book got his stories.
 It wasn't about how he 'sat at the feet of the old Azusa saints' and listened to their stories.
 As a teacher, I love to tell Bible stories to my students, and I also like to keep a child-like faith and joy in hearing the stories in God's Word.
 What troubled me most was how often he talked about how the old saints bemoaned the end of the miracles.